chef/chef-oss-practices/policies/project-membership.md

 * Active employment by Progress

 ### Responsibilities and Privileges
-* Make and approve technical design decisions for the project.
+* Make and approve technical design decisions for the project
-* Set technical direction and priorities for the project.
+* Set technical direction and priorities for the project
-* Define milestones and releases.
+* Define milestones and releases
-* Mentor and guide approvers, reviewers, and contributors to the project.
+* Mentor and guide approvers, reviewers, and contributors to the project
 * Ensure continued health of project
   * Adequate test coverage to confidently release
-  * Tests pass reliably (i.e. not flaky) and are fixed when they fail
+  * Tests pass reliably (*i.e.*, not flaky) and are fixed when they fail
-* Ensure a healthy process for open discussion and public decision making is in place.
+* Ensure a healthy process for open discussion and public decision making is in place
 * Work with other project owners to holistically maintain the project's health and success

 ## Alums
 Alums are former members who no longer meet activity thresholds.
 They retain recognition for past contributions but have no current responsibilities.

 Alums no longer have responsibilities or privileges to the project of which they were formerly a member.
-Their rights to project repos and tooling are revoked and they are added to an Alums list in thanks of their previous contributions.
+Their rights to project repos and tooling are revoked and they are added to an Alums list in thanks for their previous contributions.

-Alum status is straightforward - Thank you for being involved.
-An alum is welcome to re-engage a project for membership, however it is at the discretion of the team as to whether the returning alum will directly resume their previous role.
+Alum status is straightforward — Thank you for being involved!
+An alum is welcome to re-engage a project for membership; however, it is at the discretion of the team as to whether the returning alum will directly resume their previous role.

 # GitHub Access
-All non-Progress employees who are granted an hold project role (e.g., Reviewer, Approver, Project Advisor) will be added to the relevant GitHub organization as an [Outside Collaborators](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/managing-outside-collaborators).
+All non-Progress employees who are granted a project role (*e.g.*, Reviewer, Approver, Project Advisor) will be added to the relevant GitHub organization as an [Outside Collaborator](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/managing-outside-collaborators).

 In GitHub, being marked as an *Outside Collaborator* means:
 * They are **visibly distinguished** from internal Progress employees on GitHub team pages.
 * They receive **role-scoped permissions** only for the specific repositories where they contribute.
 * They can be assigned to issues and pull requests, request reviews, and participate in discussions.
-* They do **not receive full organization-wide permissions**, ensuring access is limited to only the repos and scopes necessary for their project role.
+* They **do not receive full organization-wide permissions**, ensuring access is limited to only the repos and scopes necessary for their project role.
 * Their role is managed transparently through GitHub Teams, CODEOWNERS files, and the OSS TEAMS registry.

 This distinction helps maintain clear boundaries between internal and external collaborators while ensuring all contributors can participate effectively and securely.
-It is a core practice in maintaining the integrity, accountability and auditability of our ecosystem.
+It is a core practice in maintaining the integrity, accountability, and auditability of our ecosystem.

 # Support Expectations
 For an overview of what types of questions and issues are supported by community maintainers—and where enterprise support boundaries begin—see our [Support Boundaries](../contributors/support-boundaries.md) document.